ok100/lyvi/README.md

 **Features:**

 - Ncurses UI
-- Can display lyrics and artist info
+- Can display lyrics, artist info and guitar tabs
 - Downloads metadata from sites that are supported by [glyr](https://github.com/sahib/glyr)
 - Cache for downloaded metadata
 - Automatically update when song changes